IMMM-SFA/Ferencz_et_al_2024_ERL/README.md

 **2**.
 Derive NLCD urban land classification -- landcover relationships for each water provider region:
 - Two Python scripts are used to process all of the clipped landcover data produced in **Step 1d**.
 These scripts are located in **Code Reference [9]**: `Data_Processing_Urban_LC_green_fraction_by_service_region_Batch_1` and `Data_Processing_Urban_LC_green_fraction_by_service_region_Batch_2`.
 The outputs are three sets of `.csv` files for each Batch. `landclass_area_providers.csv`, `landcover_area_providers.csv`, and `landcover_fraction_providers.csv`.
 The Batch 2 script combines the outputs into single `.csv` files.

+**3**.
+Analyze pixel-level urban intensification and extensification
+- Use Python script `_____.py`....
+- Visualize in QGIS....

-**3** Generate future demand projections:
+**4** Generate future demand projections:
 - Python script `Future_demand_landcover_evolution.py`.
 Set SSP and zoning scenario in Lines `XX-XX` of script.
 Script will output indoor and outdoor demands for each provider and also landcover and irrigation depth estimates.
 Run for SSP5 low, SSP5 med, SSP5 hi, and SSP3 med for a total of 12 `csv` files.
 These outputs are used by the plotting scripts associated with Figures 4 through 7 of the paper.

+## Reproduce my Figures

+-Figure 1:
+-Figure 2:
+-Figure 3:
+-Figure 4:
+-Figure 5:
+-Figure 6:
+-Figure 7: